 HUP, the Perelman Center for Advanced Medicine and the Smilow Transitional Research Center share a security department.
 Security Administration consists of the Director of Security, who is responsible for all functions of the HUP Security Department, as well as Security Operation Managers, Shift Supervisors, Training and Compliance Coordinator, Badge Center Coordinator, and a Badge Center Clerk who manages the Photo ID/Controlled Access System.
 Security Operations consists of uniformed officers on three shifts, all of whom are supervised by a sergeant with support by a corporal.
-Security Operations, located on the ground floor of Silverstein Pavilion, just inside the entrance to the Emergency Department, is responsible for providing safety and security Department, when necessary, coordinates its activities with the University of Pennsylvania Police Department and the Philadelphia Police Department.
+Security Operations, located on the ground floor of Silverstein Pavilion, just inside the entrance to the Emergency Department, is responsible for providing safety and security services 24/7 and responding to requests for routine and emergency services.
+The HUP Security Department, when necessary, coordinates its activities with the University of Pennsylvania Police Department and the Philadelphia Police Department.